Nigeria: Several dead after high-rise collapses in Lagos | DW | 01.11.2021

 Local residents and workers began the search for neighbors and colleagues, official rescue teams arrived hours later

 A 21-story high-rise building has collapsed in the Nigerian city of Lagos, burying an unknown number of workers.
-At least six people have been confirmed dead but with dozens reported missing, the death toll is expected to rise.
+At least six people have been confirmed dead but with over 100 people feared missing, the death toll is expected to rise.

 Emergency services crews and locals in the upscale residential and business district of Ikoyi are currently at the scene trying to free workers trapped under the rubble of the luxury apartment building, which has been under construction for the past two years.